Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Skorokhod maps and Reflected SDEs

-Next, we provide an overview of reflected SDEs (RSDEs), we refer to \cite{Pilipenko2014AnIT} for a more complete introduction to the topic of RSDEs.
-We define RSDEs for the Skorokhod map $\Gamma$ associated with $\CDD = [a,b]$ for $|a|+|b|<\infty$, and the other considered domains are treated analogously.
-We first provide a short intuitive description and the idea of reflected SDEs and then we provide a proper definition.
+Next, we provide an overview of reflected SDEs (RSDEs), we refer to \cite{Pilipenko2014AnIT} for a more complete introduction to RSDEs.
+We define RSDEs for the Skorokhod map $\Gamma$ associated with $\CDD = [a,b]$, for $|a|+|b|<\infty$, and the other considered domains are treated analogously.
+We first provide a short intuitive description and the idea of RSDEs, and then we provide a proper definition.
 In this section, instead of imposing the assumptions in Section~\ref{sec:setting}, we assume that $f,g: \mathbb{R} \to \mathbb{R}$ are globally Lipschitz functions.

 For simplicity, we start with the case of one barrier at $0$ ($a=0$ and $b=\infty$) with continuous sample paths.
-The goal in this case is to define a mathematical object $\xi$ with three properties: \begin{enumerate} \item $\xi(t) \geq 0$ for all $t \in [0,T]$ and $t \mapsto \xi(t)$ is continuous almost surely. \item $\xi$ has dynamics according to the Itô SDE
+The goal in this case is to define a stochastic process $\xi$ with the following three properties: \begin{enumerate} \item $\xi(t) \geq 0$ for all $t \in [0,T]$ and $t \mapsto \xi(t)$ is continuous, almost surely. \item $\xi$ has dynamics according to the Itô SDE

 whenever $\xi(t) >0$. \item $\xi$ is reflected back into the domain $(0,\infty)$ whenever $\xi$ hits $0$ to avoid $\xi$ entering $(-\infty,0)$. \end{enumerate} Note that, as there is no mentioning of the reflection in (2) above, the reflection dynamics in (3) must disappear as soon as $\xi$ re-enters $(0,\infty)$.
 The above problem was first studied by Skorokhod in \cite{MR4521003} who proposed to formalise the problem, thereafter known as the Skorokhod problem, as finding a pair of non-anticipating processes $\xi(t) \geq 0$ and $L(t)$, for $t \in [0,T]$, such that